What is a CRT TV?

 A number of companies located in the U.S. charge small fees for the collection of CRT TVS as well as other CRT items.
 Then, they subsidize their labor via the sale of wire, printed circuit boards and copper.
 Leaded CRT glass gets sold so that it can be re-melted either into other CRTs or broken down to be used in the construction of roads.

-So, what is a CRT TV?
 CRT TVs are much harder to come across these days, because newer technologies like LCDs, OLEDs, plasma displays and other technology has pretty much replaced them.

-Why You Need All Green Electronics Recycling?
+Why do You Need All Green Electronics Recycling for CRT Television?

 We specialize in making your CRT TV useful again.
 We’re here to recycle your old TV sets in order to protect Mother Nature.
 You have to keep in mind that dumping them in landfill sites is strictly prohibited by state and federal laws.
-That’s why you have to observe proper recycling of your old and disposable TV sets.
+That’s why you have to observe proper recycling of your old and disposable CRT TV sets.

-Recycling them is a way of helping the environment and the people living in your area.
+CRT TV recycling is a way of helping the environment and the people living in your area.
 Those TV Sets stored in storage rooms are toxic.
 They contain toxic elements that can harm human health and Mother Nature.
 Aside from CRT TV, we also specialize in recycling CRT computer monitors, screens, and other entertainment gadgets and equipment.
 This is a great opportunity for every one of us.
 You have to remember that All Green is offering wider options in terms of electronics waste recycling.